Battery Reserve & Autonomy Days

 Understanding Your Energy Needs: The First Step

 A detailed load analysis is the starting point for any successful off-grid or backup power system.
 This involves listing every electrical device you plan to power, its wattage, and the number of hours you use it each day.
 It's easy to remember large appliances, but smaller "phantom loads" from devices in standby mode can add up.
 Being thorough is key; underestimating your needs can lead to unexpected power shortages, while overestimating can lead to unnecessary costs.
+To simplify this process, you can use a detailed load calculation worksheet.
+Download our Load Calculation Template (Excel/CSV) to get started.
 You can learn more about matching your system to your usage patterns in Portable ESS sizing: match load profiles to autonomy targets.

 Here is a simplified example of a load calculation: